LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson12.rst

 - Initialize a new Git repository
 - Commit to a local repository
 - Clone a project from a remote Git repository
-- Explain the two Git file status: tracked and untracked
+- Explain the two Git file statuses: tracked and untracked
 - Explain what types of changes should be within a commit